andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 In a [previous article](https://towardsdatascience.com/data-stacks-for-fun-nonprofit-part-ii-d375d824abf3), we settled on an initial locally deployable stack composed from Postgres, Meltano, Airflow, dbt, and Superset.
 The Postgres database can be swapped out for other database engines such as SQLite and MySQL with few significant implications.
 This setup allows us to work with a full data stack in a local environment, and then when we are ready to scale to a cloud hosted data warehouse like BigQuery or Snowflake, doing so is a simple matter of switching some configuration files.

 We're now ready for a hands-on tutorial demonstrating how to setup each component of the stack and some example content.
-We're going to
+We're going to walk through the setup of each component in the stack, extract and load data into a data warehouse (ok, really just a local database for now), and design some basic analytics dashboards.

 ## Finding some data!

 Before we get started, we need to come up with some kind of purpose or scenario to motivate our selection of data sources and objectives.
 This is always the most difficult part of designing tutorials for such diverse potential use cases, as you want to try to present something relevant to all cases.
 I think that an ideal scenario would be one that involves continuously generated data, such as sports statistics or server logs, as these would allow us to think in terms of regularly scheduled workflows and longitudinal plots.
 However, in the interest of learning to walk before we run, let's save those scenarios for a future tutorial and for now focus on some slower moving data.

-The past few months have been occcupied with news about the 2020 US Elections, and we're finalized returns are now being made available from the usual sources, so this seems like a timely and suitable theme to go with.
+The past few months have been occupied with news about the 2020 US Elections, and we're finalized returns are now being made available from the usual sources, so this seems like a timely and suitable theme to go with.
 From an analytical perspective, let's set our interests on comparing recent and historical election results.

 Perhaps unsurprisingly, it turns out that data on US elections is incredibly decentralized, not always obvious where to find or how to access, and lacking any kind of common standards.
 There are a few public institutions and academic researchers who bravely collect and publish some datasets, many of which I have begun to catalog and curate at https://github.com/andrewcstewart/awesome-democracy-data.
 If you are interested in data related to elections, electoral reforms, and democratic political systems, I encourage you to take a look!

-The primary data souce we will use for this tutorial is from the [MIT Election Data + Science Lab](https://electionlab.mit.edu/data).
+The primary data source we will use for this tutorial is from the [MIT Election Data + Science Lab](https://electionlab.mit.edu/data).
 Specifically, we are interested in collecting historical US elections results for the House of Representatives, the Senate, and Presidential candidates in the Electoral College.

 ## Collecting data with Meltano